-Mild hypercalcemia (≤15 mg/dL) has been reported in up to 30% of dogs with hypoadrenocorticism (Addison's disease).
+Mild hypercalcemia (≤15 mg/dL) has been reported in as many as 30% of dogs with hypoadrenocorticism (Addison disease).
 Multiple factors may result in the hypercalcemia, including increased calcium citrate (complexed calcium), hemoconcentration (relative increase), increased renal resorption of calcium, and increased affinity of serum proteins for calcium.
 Although total serum calcium concentrations may be increased, the ionized fraction usually is normal.
 The hypercalcemia resolves quickly with successful treatment for hypoadrenocorticism.

 In cats, chronic renal failure (usually associated with chronic interstitial nephritis) appears to be the most common cause of hypercalcemia.
 The pathogenesis of the hypercalcemia is not known, but the ionized calcium concentrations remain normal.
 In dogs, renal failure caused by familial renal disease is more often associated with hypercalcemia than are other forms of chronic renal failure.
 Hypercalcemia may also be present in acute renal failure during the polyuric phase, but this is rare.

 Idiopathic Hypercalcemia of Cats